simplifiedcourses/simplifiedcourses.github.io/_posts/2023-06-14-stop-using-inheritance-in-angular.md

 - Data fetching
 - Authentication

-The logical thing would be to add the authentication part to the `Base` class as well and let `Bar` inherit from `Base` like this:
+What could add the authentication part to the `Base` class as well and let `Bar` inherit from `Base` like this:

 ```typescript
 export class Base {